fygar256/general-assembler-axx/README.md

 ### Comments

-・Sorry for original notation.
+-Sorry for original notation.

-・Error checking is lax.
+-Error checking is lax.

-・I know this is a bit ridiculous, but quantum computers and LISP machines are not supported.
+-I know it's a ridiculous request, but quantum computers and LISP machines are not supported.
+The assembly language of quantum computers is called quantum assembly, and is not assembly language.
+LISP machine programs are not assembly language.

-・From homemade processors to supercomputers, you can use it.
+-From homemade processors to supercomputers.

-・Runtime variable-length byte instructions are not supported.
+-Runtime variable-length byte instructions are not supported.

+・It is possible to assemble processors with less than 8 bits, such as bit slice processors, or processors where machine language words are not in byte units, but the output must be processed slightly.

+・Pattern data is written differently depending on the addressing mode.

 ## Future issues

-・The order of evaluation of pattern files is difficult, so we will do something about it.
+・The order of evaluation of pattern files is difficult, so we need to do something about it.

-・As it stands now, it can only assemble a single file, so we will make it possible to handle the linker.
+・Make it possible for the linker to handle it.
 ・Improve the handling of symbols, labels, and variables.

-・Add practical functions

 ・Perform more error checking.

-・Allow multiple omission double brackets.
-To do this, enclose the expression in `{{',`}}` so that it will accept multiple operands.
+・Make it possible to add multiple double brackets for omission → Solved with macro function.
+Currently, only one double bracket can be added to a mnemonic and one to an operand.

-- Escape characters in expressions do not work, and I would like to solve this problem.
+・The escape character in an expression does not work, so we would like to solve this.

-- x86_64 MMX and AVX instructions require the alignment to be specified in advance, and I would like to solve this problem.
+・The alignment must be specified in advance for x86_64 MMX and AVX instructions, so we would like to solve this. → Solved if there was a macro function.
+・We would like to add a macro function.
+Adding macros would make it truly GENERAL.

-・It's no good because it's divided into two parts, mnemonic and operands.
-I want to unify it into one, mnemonic+operands=instruction.
-However, for traditional reasons, it's currently divided into two.
+- It's no good because it's divided into two parts, mnemonic and operands.
+I'd like to unify it into one, mnemonic + operands = instruction.
+However, for now it's divided into two for traditional reasons and because it's easier to understand.
+Doing this might make it truly general.
+- Support binary file formats.

-### Acknowledgements
+## Acknowledgements

 I would like to express my gratitude to my mentor, Junichi Hamada, and Tokyo Denshi Sekkei, who gave me the problems and hints, to the University of Electro-Communications, who cooperated with me, IEEE, Qiita, and to some other unforgettable guys.
 Thank you very much.